-- DWR released Guidelines and Proposal Solicitation Package (GL/PSP) in December 2021 for at least two rounds of grant funding. - Round 1 provided approx. \$150.5 million (M) to support 119 individual projects across 20 critically overdrafted (COD) groundwater basins, in May 2022, for planning and implementation projects to help comply with SGMA. - Round 2 will provide over \$200M available to high and medium priority basins for planning and implementation projects to help comply with SGMA.
-The solicitation for this round closed on December 16, 2022, and DWR is currently in the process of reviewing and scoring applications. - In addition to the grant solicitations, DWR is providing additional support through its Underrepresented Community Technical Assistance Program (URC TA Program) that helps identify the needs, risks, and vulnerabilities of these communities with respect to SGMA implementation. - For questions, please contact DWR's Financial Assistance Branch at SGWP@water.ca.gov.
+- DWR released Guidelines and Proposal Solicitation Package (GL/PSP) in December 2021 for at least two rounds of grant funding. - Round 1 provided approx. \$150.5 million (M) to support 119 individual projects across 20 critically overdrafted (COD) groundwater basins, in May 2022, for planning and implementation projects to help comply with SGMA. - Round 2 will provide nearly \$190M available to high and medium priority basins for planning and implementation projects to help comply with SGMA.
+The draft recommended funding list for this round was released on May 17, 2023 and DWR is working to finalize those awards. - In addition to the grant solicitations, DWR is providing additional support through its Underrepresented Community Technical Assistance Program (URC TA Program) that helps identify the needs, risks, and vulnerabilities of these communities with respect to SGMA implementation. - For questions, please contact DWR's Financial Assistance Branch at SGWP@water.ca.gov.